-Since the beginning of the COVID-19 pandemic, we’ve responded to your questions via email, and will continue to do so.
+Since the beginning of the COVID-19 pandemic, we’ve responded to your questions via email at firstname.lastname@example.org, and will continue to do so.
 For your convenience, answers to frequently asked questions are listed below.

-Are face coverings going to be required?All members of our campus community will be expected to wear face coverings when indoors and when social distancing cannot be observed outside.
-We will provide two cloth masks to every student and member of the faculty and staff.
+Are face coverings required?All members of our campus community are expected to wear face coverings when indoors and when social distancing cannot be observed outside.
+Two cloth masks have been provided to every student and member of the faculty and staff.
 Learn more about UNL's face covering policy.

 Why are we requiring face coverings?We respect and care for ourselves and every person that we encounter on campus.
 That’s why we wear face coverings – to protect ourselves and others.
 The Centers for Disease Control and Prevention (CDC) recommends the use of masks to help slow the spread of COVID-19 in our communities.

 How are we enforcing face coverings?The reason we wear masks is to protect ourselves and others.
 If an individual does not wear a face covering in a setting where one is required, they will be asked to put one on.
 Any employee, student or visitor who refuses may be asked or directed to leave the campus space.
 Employees and students who are directed to leave a campus space due to refusal to wear a face covering may be taken off duty and/or be subject to disciplinary action.